bjupfield/bjupfield/README.md

 I HAVE ABANDONED THIS PROJECT AND AM CURRENTLY WORKING IN UNREAL

-The unreal project is in Unreal5Failure if your Interested.
-What I've done now is work on graphics accidentally mostly...
-Its vaguely interesting.
+LLLLLLLLLLLL------------LLLLLLLLLLLLLLL

+I HAVE ABANDONED UNREAL AND AM CURRENTELY WORKING IN UNREAL

+LLLLLLLLLLLLLLLLLLL---------------------LLLLLLLLLLLLLLLLLLLLLLLLLLLLLLL

+I HAVE ABANDONED UNREAL AND AM CURRENTLY WORKING ON WHATEVER REPOSITORIES I HAVE MOST RECENTLY PUSHED TOO

+tdl:

 ### "Languages/FrameWorks"

-#### React, JavaScript, SQL, Rails, Ruby, CSS, C#, HTML, Learning C++ and C currently, also learning dll's language CIL or IL
+#### React, JavaScript, SQL, Rails, Ruby, CSS, C#, HTML, Learning C++ and C currently, also learning dll's language CIL or IL, and now java apparently